 There are cheaper, lighter and probably more effective fabrics out there from which excellent and practical bags are made.
 But they nearly all include either plastics (nylon, polyester) or chemicals (such as Aldehyde and chromed leathers) and in most cases both.
 I'm not saying these products don't have a legitimate use or that they are not worth the impact on the environment, just that beeswaxed canvas is 100% natural, bio-degradable and has a minimal impact on the environment during its production.

-In addition to all of this, it can be re-waterproofed by re-waxing as often as needed.
-The process of adding more wax maintains the item, protects the fibres and adds to the weathered character of the bag: all using natural substances like beeswax and plant oils.
+In addition to all of this, items can be re-waterproofed by re-waxing as often as needed.
+The process of adding more wax maintains the product, protects the fibres and adds to the weathered character of the bag: all using natural substances like beeswax and plant oils.

 For me our heavy beeswaxed canvas is an essential part of the Jack Stillman brand.
 It’s not the lightest or cheapest of water resistant fabrics and it’s certainly not easy to acquire compared with modern textiles.